-Sometimes, conservative thinking, conformity and following established protocol are not always the best approach…
+Sometimes, conservative thinking, conformity, and following an established protocol are not always the best approach…

 Conventionality is not always the “preferred course of action”

 For those serving in an Embassy, the annual Marine Corps Ball is perhaps one of the most anticipated and celebrated events of the year.
-The Marine Security Guard Detachments around the globe work diligently throughout year, preparing for this most sacred of events within the Corps, honoring its birthday.
-Steeped in tradition and lore, the Marine Corps Ball overseas is a fervent and sophisticated event, with high ranking members of the Embassy, the diplomatic corps and the host nation military always in attendance.
+The Marine Security Guard Detachments around the globe work diligently throughout the year, preparing for this most sacred of events within the Corps, honoring its birthday.
+Steeped in tradition and lore, the Marine Corps Ball overseas is a fervent and sophisticated event, with high-ranking members of the Embassy, the diplomatic corps, and the host nation military always in attendance.
 But it can be also one of the most fun and enjoyable social activities of the year.

 My visceral reaction was…“a pink dress!?”